Our Future Path! A plan for a better world!

 Pay Attention

-Our best defense is to learn as much as we can about using common sense and logic in our arguments and in using critical thinking and logic in evaluating arguments made by other individuals or groups.
+What we need to do is to learn as much as we can about using common sense and logic in our arguments and in using critical thinking and logic in evaluating arguments made by other individuals or groups.
 What I have presented here may be a good starting point, but additional reading or classes on the subject would be helpful to all of us.

 We can also make a game out of identifying when individuals and groups use these logical fallacies, or any of the other ways that some individuals or groups use to try to manipulate us.
 For instance, I have always liked taking apart advertisements to see how companies are trying to manipulate us into buying their products.
 Not only can this be fun, but it can save us money by not letting ourselves be manipulated into buying something that we do not need nor want.

 This is especially valuable when we listen to politicians so we can identify their attempts to manipulate us.
-Unfortunately, many politicians use so many manipulative statements that it can often be tiring trying to identify all of them.
+Unfortunately, too many politicians use so many manipulative statements that it can often be tiring trying to identify all of them.
 When a politician tries to manipulate us, I want to know why.
 To me, the answer seems to be that our politicians care more about getting and keeping power over us instead of working for us and representing our best interests.

 Suspension of Disbelief